ellaverak/django-openid/README.md

 # The Basics

 OpenID Connect is an identity layer built on top of the OAuth 2.0 framework.
-OpenID Connect is based on configuration data that is openly awailable and can be read by the OAuth-client.
+OpenID Connect is based on configuration data that is openly available and can be read by the OAuth-client.
 For example the configuration data for the University of Helsinki login (test) service can be found from https://login-test.it.helsinki.fi/.well-known/openid-configuration

 The OAuth-client is set up using the configuration data.
-The Client communicates with the University of Helsinki sp-registry service responsible for distibuting user data.
+The Client communicates with the University of Helsinki sp-registry service responsible for distributing user data.
 User data can be reached via an userinfo endpoint or it can be decoded from an id_token.

 # Configuration